Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_encoding.md

 ## Tree encoding
 - Each chromosome is a tree of some objects eg functions or commands
-- Mainly used for evolving programs or expressions where the goal is to fin a function that gives the best final output
+- Mainly used for evolving programs or expressions where the goal is to find a function that gives the best final output

 ![[Pasted image 20231112144712.png|350|350]]